We have some basic principles that guide us in fulfilling our mission as a business.

 Rita has incredible organizational skills that are a huge help as well, especially in our parts orders.

 Dallas, our head mechanic, has over 20 years in the industry.
 He has been factory-trained on virtually all of our products in Husqvarna, Stihl, Toro, and Shindaiwa.
 You can have complete confidence in his work—99.7% of his repairs never come back.

-Cody, Bruce and Rita’s son, is working in the shop.
-With more than a couple of years under his belt, he looks after most of the tractor repairs and servicing.
-Cody has gone through many of our suppliers’ training programs with manufacturers such as Husqvarna, Powerjet, Shindaiwa and will continue to enhance his knowledge and experience in reaching his goal of “super tech.”
+Cody, Bruce and Rita’s son, is working with our Robot Lawn Mowers on installation and tech support both out in the field as well as in the shop.
+With more than a couple of years under his belt, when he is not working on robotics, he looks after repairs and service of all gas powered machines.
+Cody has gone through many of our suppliers’ training programs with manufacturers and will continue to enhance his knowledge and experience in reaching his goal of “super tech.”

 Lauren, one of Bruce and Rita’s daughters, has rejoined the team in Parts, Service and Administration after a few years in the Financial Industry.
 Lauren has experience in repairing small engines, knows how to look up parts, and also knows all about the equipment on our floor from a sales perspective.
 She has been through Husqvarna University and scored very high in knowledge of the product line and its history.
 She has been through similar training with Stihl and continues to advance her knowledge of all our manufacturer’s product lines.
 Lauren's sense of humor is loved around the shop.

 Jill, has taken over keeping our books up to date so that Rita can put her energies to running the financial part of the business, but she also works in parts, sales and service advisor.